section-engineering-education/engineering-education/content/articles/how-java-virtual-machine-works/index.md

 ### Execution Engine

-To run a ".class" file, you need an execution engine.
+To run a `.class` file, you need an execution engine.
 For example, reading bytecode from a file, using data from various memory areas, then executing instructions.
 The execution engine consists of three components named below:

 1. **Interpreter**: Essentially, the interpreter takes bytecode and translates it to machine code.
 Interpreters may be faster at running one line of bytecode than they are at executing the entire code.
 Also, a fresh interpretation must be provided each time the same method is invoked.
 2. **JIT Compiler (Just In Time compiler)**: Execution engines use the interpreter to execute byte code.
 The JIT compiler will be used instead of the execution engine detects that a method is repeated.
 It consists of the following;